4awpawz/fusion.ssg.web/src/templates/docs/htmldocuments/tokens.md

 <em>syntax: &lbrace;token-name&rbrace;</em>

-Simple token declarations like the above are replaced by their respective property values.
-Simple token property values can be declared in either <a href="{baseURL}/docs/htmldocuments/frontmatter">front matter</a> or in your project's <a href="{baseURL}/docs/configuration/fusionssg-configuration#tokens">configuration</a> file.
+Simple token declarations like the above that fusion.ssg finds in your developing HTML documents are replaced by their respective property values.
+Simple token property values can be declared in either a _template's <a href="{baseURL}/docs/htmldocuments/frontmatter">front matter</a>_ or in _fusion.json_, your project's <a href="{baseURL}/docs/configuration/fusionssg-configuration#tokens">configuration</a> file.
 If the same token name is used in both, the token's value declared in front matter takes precedence.

 <article>
     <header>